Master of Counselling & Psychotherapy

 - A high level of verbal and professional communication skills.

-- An awareness of the impact of the self on others within ethical guidelines and frameworks.
+- An awareness of the impact of the self on others and development of relational intelligence, sensitivity, resilience and respect.

 - The capacity to be self-reflective and learn from experience.

-- Alternative modes of working with clients, including telephone and real-time internet, incorporating potential security and confidentiality issues.
+- Alternative modes of working with clients, including the use of telephone and real-time internet platforms with incorporating potential security and confidentiality issues.

-- Knowledge and integration of the range of human diversity.
+- Awareness and understanding of the range of human diversity and social, cultural, economic and psychological contextual influences.

-- Understand the impact of gender, sexual identity, sexual orientation, age, ability, class, religion and ethnicity on therapy
+- Understand the impact of gender, sexual identity, sexual orientation, age, ability, class, religion, race and ethnicity on therapy.

-Graduates may find employment in a variety of settings including the health professions, rehabilitation providers, human resource management, child protection, family support counselling and private practice.
+Graduates may find employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.